nathanl/authority/README.md

 If that's all you need, one line does it.

-#### In-action usage
+By the way, any options you pass in will be used on the `before_filter` that gets created, so you can do things like this:

+    check_authorization_on InvisibleSwordsman, :only => :show

+#### Usage within a controller action

 If you need to check some attributes of a model instance to decide if an action is permissible, you can use `check_authorization_for(@resource_instance, @user)`.
-This will check the proper instance method on the authorizer, based on which controller action you're currently in.
+This method will determine which controller action it was called from, look at the controller action map, determine which method should be checked on the model, and check it.

 The default map from controller actions to authorizations is as follows: